NSION/nscIotService-emergency-button/README.md

 # nscIotService-emergency-button
 "This repository is under development" - nscIotService API example.

 This software repository is intended to familiarize usage of the nscIotService API services.
 As an example functionality is to route analog button signal input to the nscIotService API.
 The example implementation is based on Raspberry Pi 4 platform [GPIO pinouts](https://www.raspberrypi.org/documentation/usage/gpio/) and an application is programmed by Python3 language.
 All of the components are running on Raspberry Pi 4 computer.
 Reference app is assuming that Switch button wifing is connected between GPIO pin to Ground pin.
-Application RPi GPIO layout is configutered to use BCM.
+Application RPi GPIO layout setup is BCM.

 SW Deployment specific repository of [nscIotService-docker](https://github.com/NSION/nscIotService-docker).
 Covering instruction to install nscIotService into Raspberry Pi 4 platform.
 ## Workflow: GPIO pinouts to API